k9w/instructions/httpdApache.md

 ```

-Remove the two <VitualHost> blocks.
+Remove the two '<VitualHost>' blocks.

 Add your own <VirtualHost> block containing a <Directory> block with the
 same options you commented out from httpd2.conf.
 Also add a redirect